devzerstudios/.github/profile/README.md

-# Welcome to Devzer Studio! 👋
+# Welcome to Devzer Studios! 👋

 ## 🌟 About Us

-**Devzer Studio** is a small, dynamic team specializing in website and game development.
+**Devzer Studios** is a small, dynamic team specializing in website and game development.
 We are passionate about crafting beautiful, functional, and engaging digital experiences.
 Whether it's building a sleek, user-friendly website or developing an immersive game, we bring creativity and technical expertise to every project.
 <!--
 ## 📈 Our Projects